phemms/SpectralUniformityAnalyzer/README.md

 ## 🔬 Background

-This project applies advanced colorimetry to manufacturing quality control.
-The methodology is based on:
+This project applies colorimetry to manufacturing quality control.
+I built it to translate color science knowledge into practical QC tools for optical devices.
-- CIE 1931 color space standards
-- CIE ΔE*ab and CIEDE2000 color difference formulas
-- ISO 17025 measurement traceability requirements
-- Industry best practices for optical device characterization

-**Author Background:** This work builds on previous display color characterization research (2017) using polynomial and masking models for LCD and AMOLED devices.
-The project applies that colorimetry expertise to photonic device manufacturing QC.
+The methodology comes from working with display color characterization back in 2017, where I used polynomial and masking models for LCD and AMOLED devices.
+That work focused on how screens reproduce colors.
+This project takes those same colorimetry principles and applies them to waveguide uniformity analysis - checking if optical components have consistent color transmission across their surface.

+The implementation uses CIE 1931 color standards and CIEDE2000 color difference calculations, which are industry standards for quantifying color variations that humans can perceive.

-**Reference:** *"Colour Characterisation of a LCD and Mobile Display Using Polynomial and Masking Models"* (Mohamed, Balogun, Das 2017) - See `lab project 2.pdf` in repository.
+**Reference:** The 2017 display work is documented in *"Colour Characterisation of a LCD and Mobile Display Using Polynomial and Masking Models"* (Mohamed, Balogun, Das 2017).

 ---